Molajo/Molajito/README.md

 ### Include Statements

 Molajito uses `include statements` to define where specific views should be rendered.
-`Include statements` defined within templates, too, so you can create reusable templates that are referenced in many places in order to keep your views [DRY](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and easy to maintain.
+`Include statements` can be defined within any `theme` or `template` which helps to create reusable templates referenced in many places in order to keep your views [DRY](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and easy to maintain.
+Molajito continues parsing rendered output after rendering each view until no more `include statements` are found.

 The Include syntax is simple `{I type=Name I}`:
  * `{I` marks the start of an include statement;